 Who performs the hearing screening?

-Newborn hearing screening can be done by a wide variety of people in the hospital or birth center.
+Newborn hearing screening can be done by people who have been properly trained at the hospital or birth center.
 Nurses, technicians, audiologists, and highly trained volunteers often perform the hearing screening.

-If a baby does not pass the hearing screening, does that mean that the baby has a hearing loss?
+If my baby does not pass the hearing screening, does that mean that my baby has hearing loss?

 Is the hearing screening covered by health insurance plans?

 Yes.
-Most health insurance plans cover the cost of the newborn hearing screening.
-Families that do not have a health insurance plan that pays for the newborn hearing screening should call 1-800-882-1435 for more information.
+Most health insurance plans cover the cost of newborn hearing screening.
+Families that do not have a health insurance plan that pays for newborn hearing screening should call 800-882-1435 for more information.
+The Universal Newborn Hearing Screening Program can pay for the screen if your insurance does not cover it.

 Can babies born with hearing loss have parents who hear?

 Yes.
-Ninety percent of children born with hearing loss have parents who hear, and about ten percent have parents who are deaf themselves.
+90% of babies born with hearing loss have parents who hear.
+Only about 10% have parents who are deaf themselves.

-What services are available for children with hearing loss?
+What services are available for babies with hearing loss?

-The Early Intervention Program helps parents of children from birth to age three to recognize and understand their child's special developmental needs.
-The Early Intervention team works with the family.
-Together they figure out what type of help will be best.
-The Early Intervention Program is also in the Department of Public Health.
+The Early Intervention Program helps parents of children from birth to three years to recognize and understand their child's special developmental needs.
+If your baby is found to have hearing loss, services will be available to your family.

-- Common Questions about the Universal Newborn Hearing Screening Program (PDF)
+- Spanish/Espanol Common Questions about the Universal Newborn Hearing Screening Program (PDF) file size 1MB